Is Atlas, Worth Playing?

 Visuals.

-Atlas is a very pretty survival game; when played at maximum settings, like its sibling Ark Survival Evolved, it becomes considerably less attractive when hardware/performance limitations necessitate lowering visual quality to medium or even lower.
+Atlas is a pretty survival game; when played at maximum settings, like its sibling Ark Survival Evolved, it becomes considerably less attractive when hardware/performance limitations necessitate lowering visual quality to medium or even lower.

 is-atlas-worth-playing-in-2021-september-update